phasehq/cli/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⣆⠀⠙⣆⠀⠹⣄⠀⣠⠎⠁⣠⠞⠀⡤⠏⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠳⢤⣈⣳⣤⣼⣹⢥⣰⣋⡥⡴⠊⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀

-options:
+Options:
-  -h, --help            show this help message and exit --version, -v         show program's version number and exit
+  -h, --help   show this help message and exit --version, -v
+               show program's version number and exit

 Commands:
-  {auth,init,run,secrets,users,console,update}

     auth             💻 Authenticate with Phase
-    init                🔗 Link your project with your Phase app run                 🚀 Run and inject secrets to your app secrets             🗝️` Manage your secrets
+    init             🔗 Link your project with your Phase app run              🚀 Run and inject secrets to your app secrets          🗝️ Manage your secrets
+    secrets list     📇 List all the secrets secrets get      🔍 Get a specific secret by key secrets create   💳 Create a new secret secrets update   📝 Update an existing secret secrets delete   🗑️ Delete a secret
-    users               👥 Manage users and accounts
+    secrets import   📩 Import secrets from a .env file secrets export   🥡 Export secrets in a dotenv format users            👥 Manage users and accounts
+    whoami           🙋 See details of the current user logout           🏃 Logout from phase-cli
-    console             🖥️ Open the Phase Console in your browser update              🆙 Update the Phase CLI to the latest version
+    keyring          🔐 Display information about the Phase keyring console          🖥️ Open the Phase Console in your browser update           🆙 Update the Phase CLI to the latest version
 ```

 ## Features